12 hotels with water parks for families – including family resorts in the Caribbean, Florida, and Arizona.

 Beaches Turks & Caicos

 Beaches Turks and Caicos is one of the most popular all-inclusive Caribbean resorts for families – and with good reason.
 In addition to their location right on the beach, they offer the Pirate Island water park.
-This 45,000 square foot water park offers waterslides, family-friendly pools, swim-up soda bars, a lazy river, a surf simulator, and so much more.
+This 45,000 square foot water park offers waterslides (3 large, 2 medium, and several smaller ones), family-friendly splash areas, a kids’ swim up bar, a lazy river, a surf simulator, and so much more.

 See reviews of Beaches Turks and Caicos here.